DevTK0/resume/README.md

 # Publishing the site

 For convenience, i've added a script to publish changes to the site.
-This

 `npm run publish`

 The script will do the following:
 1) Generate a build using npm run build
 2) Commit the build changes
 3) Re-generate the PDF
 4) Commit the PDF changes
 5) Push the changes to main
 6) Push the build subtree to the gh-pages branch

-The site will be hosted through the gh-pages branch
+The site will be hosted through the gh-pages branch.

 # Favicon Logo

-If you would like to change the favicon logo, I generated it using the following website:
+The favicon logo was generated using the following website:
 https://favicon.io/favicon-generator/